nhunguyen0901/imdb-movie-data-acquisition-cleaning/README.md

-# IMDb Movie Data Acquisition and Cleaning Notebook
+# IMDb Movie Data Acquisition and Cleaning

 We live in a world full of digital footprints—every interaction we have online leaves behind clues about our behaviors, preferences, and decisions.
-But before these digital footprints become truly useful in understanding and predicting human behavior, there's quite a bit of work to do—like carefully collecting, cleaning, and structuring the data.
+But before these footprints become truly useful in understanding and predicting human behavior, there's quite a bit of work to do—like carefully collecting, cleaning, and structuring the data.

 This project walks through this process using data from the Internet Movie Database (IMDb).
-IIMDb is the largest database on films and filmmakers, containing records on who worked on which movie from 1900 to today.
-Audiences frequently use IMDb to find information about movies and TV shows, while industry professionals also rely on it for strategic decisions about hiring talent, investing in film projects, and understanding market dynamics.
+IMDb is the largest database on films and filmmakers, containing records on who worked on which movie from 1900 to today.
+Audiences frequently use IMDb to find information about movies and TV shows, while industry professionals rely on it to make strategic decisions about hiring talent, investing in film projects, and understanding market dynamics.

 In this notebook, I developed a pipeline to access and transform IMDb data into structured, clean datasets.
 Specifically, this project:
-- Acquires data directly from IMDb's servers, which provides the most up-to-date information and eliminate the need for manual downloads and storage in local directories.
+- **Acquires** data directly from IMDb's servers, which provides the most up-to-date information and eliminate the need for manual downloads and storage in local directories.
-- Integrates multiple related IMDb datasets (movie information, ratings, filmmaker information) to create a comprehensive dataset.
+- **Integrates** multiple related IMDb datasets (movie information, ratings, filmmaker information) to create a comprehensive dataset.
-- Preprocesses and cleans data, handling challenges such as missing values, duplicates, inconsistent formats, and data type mismatches.
+- **Preprocesses and cleans** data, handling challenges such as missing values, duplicates, inconsistent formats, and data type mismatches.
-- Provides initial insights into the industry through exploratory data analysis, uncovering trends in movie characteristics, team composition, and audience ratings.
+- **Provides insights** into the industry through exploratory data analysis, uncovering trends in movie characteristics, team composition, and audience ratings.

 **Data Sources:**